taidalog/Fermata/README.md

     Contains helper functions for working with values of type string.
 - Tuple
     Contains helper functions for working with values of tuples.
+- Validators
+    Contains helper functions for validation which return values of type Result.

 For more information, see each signature file (`.fsi`).